barionleg/cesium.wiki.gs/Contributor's-Guide.md

    * `makeZipFile` - Builds zip files containing all release files.
 This includes the source tree (suitable for use from an AMD-aware application), plus the combined Cesium.js files, the generated documentation, the test suite, and the example applications (in both built and source form).
    * `clean` - Removes all generated build artifacts.
    * `cloc` - Runs [CLOC](http://cloc.sourceforge.net/) to count the lines of code on the Source and Specs directories.
 This requires [Perl](http://www.perl.org/) to execute.
+   * `sortRequires` - Alphabetically sorts the list of required-in modules in every `js` files.

 Specify the target(s) at the command line: